MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/hide-sharepoint-server-social-features.md

 ## Remove Web Parts from Team Sites in SharePoint Server 2016
 Each site admin must apply the following steps to their site.

-1. From any site in SharePoint Server 2016 that has a Newsfeed web part, select **Edit".
+1. From any site in SharePoint Server 2016 that has a Newsfeed web part, select **Edit**.

 2. Move the pointer over the **Site Feed** Web Part, and select the box that appears on the right side of the Web Part.